Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Theoretical Framework and Pseudo-Structural Representation

-Secondly, we can have a low rank in the country dimension (columns of the matrix-valued time series), as shown on the right matrix of Figure \ref{fig:sccfmat}.
+Secondly, a low rank can arise in the country dimension (columns of the matrix-valued time series), as shown on the right matrix of Figure \ref{fig:sccfmat}.
 Suppose the country dimension has reduced rank $r_2=3$, while the indicator dimension remains full rank with $r_1=3$.
-In this case, there exists a vector $\boldsymbol{\gamma}$ that annihilates the system’s dynamics.
-In the toy example, only the USA and FRA move together, as highlighted through the same coloring for each of the four indicators in Figure \ref{fig:sccfmat}, right panel); CAN and DEU remain unrestricted (and are therefore neither colored nor displayed).
-We can quantify this relationship by saying $a_{1, i} = - \gamma_{3}^* a_{10, i}$, $a_{2, i} = - \gamma_{3}^* a_{11, i}$, and $a_{3, i} = - \gamma_{3}^* a_{12, i}$ for $i = 1, \dots, 12$ and where $\boldsymbol\gamma^*=(\gamma_{1}^*, \gamma_{2}^*, \gamma_{3}^*)$, with $\gamma_{3}^*$ an arbitrary constant representing the scale of the last country (FRA) with respect to the first country (USA), and the other two elements are zero since the countries CAN and DEU are left unrestricted (for simplicity).
-Thus, USA and FRA co-move with one another by the scale of $\gamma_{3}^*$, given the normalization $\boldsymbol{\gamma} =(1, \gamma_{1}^{*}, \gamma_{2}^{*}, \gamma_{3}^{*})^\top$, while CAN and DEU, on the other hand, are not bound to move in tandem with any other country in our example.
-These dynamics thus represent instances of across-country co-movements, they can be represented by the pseudo-structural system of equations in an analogous manner as the within-country co-movements discussed above.
+In this case, there exists a vector $\boldsymbol{\gamma} = (1, \gamma_1^*, \gamma_2^*, \gamma_3^*)^\top$ that annihilates the system’s dynamics.
+In the toy example, only the USA and FRA move together, as highlighted through the same coloring for each of the four indicators in Figure \ref{fig:sccfmat}, right panel; CAN and DEU remain unrestricted (and are therefore neither colored nor displayed).
+The restrictions $\gamma_1^* = \gamma_2^* = 0$ are thus applied.
+This relationship can be quantified as $a_{1, i} = - \gamma_{3}^* a_{10, i}$, $a_{2, i} = - \gamma_{3}^* a_{11, i}$, and $a_{3, i} = - \gamma_{3}^* a_{12, i}$ for $i = 1, \dots, 12$ and where $\boldsymbol\gamma^*=(\gamma_{1}^*, \gamma_{2}^*, \gamma_{3}^*)$, with $\gamma_{3}^*$ an arbitrary constant representing the scale of the last country (FRA) with respect to the first country (USA), and the other two elements are zero since the countries CAN and DEU are left unrestricted (for simplicity).
+This again leads to a restricted null space matrix, but for the columns of the matrix-valued time series, given by $\boldsymbol{\gamma} = (1, 0, 0, \gamma_3^*)^\top$.
+Given this normalization, USA and FRA co-move with one another by the scale of $\gamma_{3}^*$, while CAN and DEU, on the other hand, are not bound to move in tandem with any other country in the example.
+The same proportionality factor $\gamma_3^*$ governs the relationship between the USA and France for all three indicators simultaneously.
+These dynamics thus represent instances of across-country co-movements and can be represented by the pseudo-structural system of equations in an analogous manner as the within-country co-movements discussed above.